Deterministic Leader Election Takes $\Theta(D + \log n)$ Bit Rounds: A spreading algorithm

-\begin{remark} By the end of each round, it holds that $Z_u^v=Z_v$ for any neighbour $v$ of $u$.
-Thus from now on, $Z_u^v$ is simply written $Z_v$. \end{remark}

-We now describe the way $Z_u$ is updated by each node $u$.
-One property that the update guarantees is that by the end of each round, if $u$ and $v$ are two neighbours, then $Z_u$ and $Z_v$ must have a common prefix followed, in each case, by at most six letters.
-This fact is later used for analysis.
+By the end of each round, it holds that $Z_{[u]v}=Z_v$ for all neighbours $v$ of $u$.
+Thus from now on, $Z_{[u]v}$ is simply written $Z_v$.
+Another invariant is that, by the end of each round, if $u$ and $v$ are two neighbours, then $Z_u$ and $Z_v$ must have a common prefix followed, in each case, by at most six letters (see the proof of Lemma 6 below, second item).